AYU97/data-fetch-script/README.md

 ## Overview

-The Data Fetch and Process Script is designed to process NFT related details at real time.
+The Data Fetch and Process Script is designed to process NFT related details in real time.
 It's implemented in Node.js using TypeScript.

 ## Usage